Note: 2-Material Accounting Policies:

 10 Leases

-A The Company has adopted Ind AS 116 “Leases” using the modified retrospective approach, initially applying this standard from 1st April 2019.
-Accordingly, the information presented for previous year ended March 31 2019, is not restated and reported as per Ind AS 17.
+A The Company has adopted Ind AS 116 “Leases” using the modified retrospective approach, initially applying this standard from April 1, 2019.
+Accordingly, the information presented for previous year ended March 31, 2019, is not restated and reported as per Ind AS 17.

 B The Company evaluates if an arrangement qualifies to be a lease as per the requirements of Ind AS 116 and this may require significant judgment.
-The Company also uses significant judgement in assessing the lease term (including anticipated renewals) and the applicable discount rate.
+The Company also uses significant judgment in assessing the lease term (including anticipated renewals) and the applicable discount rate.

 The Company determines the lease term as the non-cancellable period of a lease, together with both periods covered by an option to extend or terminate the lease if the Company is reasonably certain based on relevant facts and circumstances that the option to extend or terminate will be exercised.
 If there is a change in facts and circumstances, the expected lease term is revised accordingly.

-The discount rate is generally based on the interest rate specific to the lease being evaluated or if that cannot be easily determined the incremental borrowing rate for similar term is used.
+The discount rate is generally based on the interest rate specific to the lease being evaluated or if that cannot be easily determined, th e incremental borrowing rate for similar term is used.

-The Company has elected not to recognise right-of-use assets and lease liabilities for short-term leases that have a lease term of 12 months or less and leases of low-value assets.
+The Company has elected not to recognise right-of-use assets and lease liabilities for short¬ term leases that have a lease term of 12 months or less and leases of low-value assets.
 The Company recognises the lease payments associated with these leases as an expense on a straight-line basis over the lease term.

 The lease liability is initially measured at the present value of the lease payments that are not paid at the commencement date, discounted using the Company's incremental borrowing rate.
 It is remeasured when there is a change in future lease payments arising from a change in an index or rate, or a change in the estimate of the amount expected to be payable under a residual value guarantee, or a change in the assessment of whether it will exercise a purchase, extension or termination option.
-When the lease liability is remeasured in this way, a corresponding adjustment is made to the amount of the right-of-use asset, or is recorded in the Statement of Profit and Loss if the carrying amount of the right-of-use asset
+When the lease liability is remeasured in this way, a corresponding adjustment is made to the amount of the right-of-use asset, or is recorded in the Statement of Profit and Loss if the carrying amount of the right-of-use asset has been reduced to zero.
+The right of-use asset is measured by applying cost model i.e. right-of-use asset at cost less accumulated depreciation /impairment losses (Refer note no. 13 for impairment).

 C The Company as a lessee: